manni8436/Legend-of-the-Greek-Gods/README.md

 [Here is a link to the final project](https://manni8436.github.io/MS1-Project/)

-## initial Design
+## INITIAL DESIGN
-*   My initial idea for this project was to create a website informative website about the Greek Gods that anyone.
+*   My initial idea for this project was to create a informative website about the Greek Gods.
 My target audience is anyone who is interested in Greek Mythology, this can cover a huge spectrum on ages, genders and interest levels from children who want to learn about the Greek Gods, use the site for school projects to the educated who just want to read something fun and interesting.